Delta Programme themes and regions

 Delta Programme Regions

 Measures are needed in all parts of the Netherlands to prevent flooding and water shortages and to cope with drought and extremely high temperatures.
-The Delta Programme is investigating measures in 8 regions:
+The Delta Programme has divided the country into 8 regions.
+Measures will be tailored to each region.

 Protecting the Netherlands against the sea in the next century.
 See subprogramme coast.